-Taking into account this behavioral feature in form of the assessment of conditionally stable balances is important for an effective risk management process and as a consequence for efficient and stable functioning of the Bank.
+Taking into account this behavioral feature in form of the assessment of conditionally stable balances is important for an effective risk management process and as a consequence for efficient and stable functioning of the Group.

-As at 31 December 2021 and 2020, the stable part of customers' accounts as at year end less standard deviation of deposits for the last three years, amounted to UAH 44,448,135 thousand and UAH 33,439,621 thousand, respectively.
+As at 31 December 2021 and 2020, the stable part of customers' accounts of the Bank as at year end less standard deviation of deposits for the last three years, amounted to UAH 44,448,135 thousand and UAH 33,439,621 thousand, respectively.

-Thus, as at 31 December 2021 and 2020 the excess of the Bank's current assets over its current liabilities calculated with reference to the stable portion of customers' deposits amounted to UAH 29,490,263 thousand and UAH 24,544,808 thousand, respectively.
+Thus, as at 31 December 2021 and 2020, the excess of the Group's current assets over its current liabilities calculated with reference to the stable portion of customers' deposits amounted to UAH 30,201,721 thousand and UAH 24,897,712 thousand, respectively.